deardurham/dear-petition/README.md

 docker-compose run --rm django python manage.py createsuperuser
 ```

-Try out DEAR Petition Generator by navigating to `http://localhost:3000`, logging in as the superuser you created, and uploading an example CIPRS pdf which can be downloaded from https://github.com/deardurham/ciprs-reader/tree/main/tests/test_records
+Try out DEAR Petition Generator by navigating to `http://localhost:3000`, logging in as the superuser you created, and uploading an example CIPRS pdf which can be downloaded from [the ciprs-reader test record directory](https://github.com/deardurham/ciprs-reader/tree/main/tests/test_records).

 ## 🐳 Development Container